 If the termination is effective that day, obtain keys, phone cards, computer access codes, equipment used by the employee but owned by the church.
-Arrange for a time (after hours, or on weekend) when the employee can clean out their office and take home personal effects.
+If necessary, arrange for a time (after hours, or on the weekend) when the employee can be accompanied to clean out their office and take home personal effects.